Working with Animations in PowerPoint Library

 Reordering the animation effects

-Presentation library allows you to reorder the animation effects in existing presentations.
-The following example demonstrates how to modify an existing animation order applied to a shape.
+The Presentation library allows you to reorder the animation effects in existing presentations.
+The following example demonstrates how to change the order of animations applied to a shape.

 ISlide slide = pptxDoc.Slides[0];